 Mixing, mastering

-Let us not use this article to deep dive between the differences on mixing and mastering.
+Let us not use this article to deep-dive into the differences in mixing and mastering.
 There are tons of other articles and videos YouTube-wide to do so.
 What matters on the other hand is what you are putting on the master track on the bottom.
 Any effects you are using there will be affecting the whole beat.
-And this is what matters for us.
+And this is what matters to us.

 Izotope Vinyl